 Chromate conversion coatings are the most widely used coating for corrosion protection of Aluminum and Aluminum alloys minimizing surface oxidation.
 It is commonly used for an undercoat for paint or adhesive applications due to the excellent bonding properties it provides.
 Class 1A coatings give maximum corrosion protection with the highest electrical surface resistance while class 3 coatings have lower corrosion protection and provide lower electrical surface resistance.

 Advanced Surface Technologies applies both standard hexavalent (clear and yellow) and RoHS compliant Trivalent (TCP) to Aluminum and Magnesium alloys.

-The Trivalent Chromium Process (TCP) provides a non hexavalent chrome coating compliant with RoHS, ELV and WEEE directives.
+The Trivalent Chromium Process (TCP) provides a non hexavalent chromate conversion coating compliant with RoHS, ELV and WEEE directives.
 It compares favorably with the hexavalent coatings providing a conversion coating that fulfills the corrosion, paint and electrical requirements of the different specifications.

-Advanced Surface Technologies extensive experience with the chromate process enables us to effectively process cast and all the different wrought alloys with alloy specific pre-treatment chemistries.
+Advanced Surface Technologies extensive experience with the chromate conversion coating process enables us to effectively process cast and all the different wrought alloys with alloy specific pre-treatment chemistries.

 |Type I- Compositions containing hexavalent Chromium||